wp-e-commerce/Gold-Cart/readme.txt

 ==== If your WP e-Commerce is series 3.6 ====

-1. Upload the folder Ôgold_cart_filesÕ to the Ô/wp-content/uploads/wpsc/upgrades/Õ directory
+1. Upload the folder 'gold_cart_files' to the '/wp-content/uploads/wpsc/upgrades/' directory

-2. Activate ÔGold Cart filesÕ through the ÔPluginsÕ menu in WordPress
+2. Activate 'Gold Cart files' through the 'Plugins' menu in WordPress

 3. Activate your premium upgrade with your API key and name (can be found on your purchase receipt) by going to Store >> Upgrades